athul/blog/content/blog/shelby/index.md

+---
+title: Shelby, the Shell Prompt
+date: "2019-12-26"
+description: Shelby is one of my Side Projects.
+It's a shell prompt written in Go for speed and minimalism
+---

 ## What???

 Shelby is a **bash and zsh** shell prompt with more focus on improving the terminal productivity while not compromising the speed and size.